Quantum D-modules for toric nef complete intersections: Twisted Axioms for Gromov-Witten invariants

-In this Appendix, we will state and prove the twisted axioms for twisted Gromov-Witten invariants.
+In this Appendix, we will state (without proof) the twisted axioms for twisted Gromov-Witten invariants.
 For the ``untwisted'' axioms, we refer to two papers of Behrend and Manin (\cite{Behrend-Manin-stack-stable-mapGWI-1996} and \cite{Behrend-GW-in-alg-geo-1997}).
-Some of the twisted axioms are stated (but not proved) by Pandharipande in \cite{Pand-after-Givental}.
-One should also mention the indirect proof given by Tseng \cite{tseng_orbifold_2010} where the Corollary 4.2.3 implies the twisted axioms even though there are not stated there.
-This appendix is due to lack of references on twisted Gromov-Witten invariants.
-Its aim is to fill a gap concerning results well known by experts.
+As explained in \S.\ref{subsubsec:twisted_quantum_product}, the twisted axioms are the non-equivariant limit of the equivariant twisted axioms.